Skip to content

 Good quality socks don’t cost a lot but they can make a huge difference to your comfort levels.

-You’ll find synthetic socks everywhere, but we recommend bringing a few pairs of wool socks instead.
+You’ll find synthetic socks everywhere, but I recommend bringing a few pairs of wool socks instead.
 They will keep your feet a lot warmer, they don’t stink, and they last forever!

-There are a lot of brands out there, but two that have never let us down on all our hiking adventures are SmartWool and Darn Tough.
+There are a lot of brands out there, but two that have never let me down on all my bushwalking adventures are SmartWool and Darn Tough.

 Optional clothing